-Preferred Alternative-Sub-option A2: Two-Year Deadline to Implement a Rebuilding Plan The Board must implement a rebuilding plan within two years from when an SSB-based management trigger is tripped.
+Preferred Alternative-Sub-option A2: Two-Year Deadline to Implement a Rebuilding Plan.
+The Board must implement a rebuilding plan within two years from when an SSB-based management trigger is tripped.
 A management trigger is not considered tripped until the Board formally reviews and accepts, if necessary, the results of the relevant stock assessment.

 Rationale: The implementation of a two-year deadline to implement a rebuilding plan is the one change to the F and SSB triggers that we support.
-While the Board took action to curb overfishing through Addendum VI, it has yet to explicitly confront the challenge of rebuilding the stock despite the fishery management plan's requirement to do so within 10 years (i.e., by 2029) despite learning that the stock was overfished in April 2019.
+While the Board took action to curb overfishing through Addendum VI, it has yet to explicitly confront the challenge of rebuilding the stock despite the fishery management plan's requirement to do so within 10 years (i.e., by 2029).
+It has now been three years since the Board learned that the stock was overfished.
 A two-year deadline would compel the Board to act swiftly to rebuild the stock while also aligning with the rebuilding requirements for federally managed fisheries under the purview of the Magnuson-Stevens Act.